curityio/react-native-haapi-example/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

+# Curity Identity Server configuration

+To configure clients needed for this example to run on android, theres a [Config Spec](android-with-fallback-config-spec.xml) that can be imported using the admin UI in `Changes -> Run Config Spec`.
+Running this spec will prompt you for the relevant information needed to setup the server for using HAAPI with attestation, and fallback dynamic registration when attestation is not supported.